sshussain270/smap-coding-challenge/REPORT.md

  1. Details of the user: user id, area, tariff

  2. A line chart showing the consumption of the user over a period of datetime.
-The datetimes are minified to 5 equally distant datetimes from the total records in the database to keep the chart load to minimum.
+The datetimes are minified to 5 equally distant dates from the total records in the database to keep the chart load to minimum.

  # Tests